withastro/astro/packages/integrations/image/README.md

 The output format to be used in the optimized image.
 The original image format will be used if `format` is not provided.

+This property is required for remote images only, because the original format cannot be inferred.

 #### quality

 <p>